 As you add more favorited plugins, these will get added to your profile …

 Once you have favorited plugins in your WordPress.org account, you (and anyone else) can access these plugin, by going to Add Plugins > Favorites, entering your (or another user’s) WordPress.org username, and clicking the ‘Get Favorites’ button …

 This returns a list of all plugins that you or someone else has marked as a “Favorite” in the WordPress Plugin Directory …

 (Favorite WordPress Plugins)

-Select the plugin you want to install and click on the Install Now button to install the plugin on your WordPress site.
+Locate the plugin you want to install and click on the Install Now button to install the plugin on your WordPress site.
 Follow the process described earlier to activate your plugin.

 For a list of our favorite free WordPress plugins, log into your WordPress dashboard, go to Add Plugins > Favorites and enter username wptrainme into the username field.

 If you have installed several plugins in a row but have not activated these yet, you can activate these all at once.

 To activate multiple plugins simultaneously, go to Plugins > Installed Plugins …